rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 ### <a name="copying-large-datasets"></a>Copying large datasets

-When the size of the dataset to be moved is very large (e.g. >1TB) or if you have many different folders, you should consider using multiple DistCp jobs.
-There is likely no performance gain, but it will spread out the jobs so that if any job fails, you will only need to restart that specific job rather than the entire job.
+When the size of the dataset to be moved is large (for example, >1 TB) or if you have many different folders, you should consider using multiple DistCp jobs.
+There is likely no performance gain, but it spreads out the jobs so that if any job fails, you only need to restart that specific job rather than the entire job.

 ### <a name="limitations"></a>Limitations